Current Time in Sarajevo, Bosnia and Herzegovina

 Sarajevo City Details

-Sarajevo, Bosnia and Herzegovina has a population of 696,731, making it the country’s largest urban center and a major administrative, cultural, and commercial hub.
-Its coordinates are 43.84864° N, 18.35644° E, placing it in a mountainous inland setting that shapes local transport, regional travel planning, and business connectivity.
+Sarajevo, Bosnia and Herzegovina has a population of 696,731, making it the largest urban center in the country and an important administrative, cultural, and commercial hub.
+Its coordinates are 43.84864° N, 18.35644° E, placing it in the central Balkan interior with strong links to road and air travel across Southeast Europe.

 Time Differences from Sarajevo